-Wasps staff have supported with the promotion strategy as they promote widely all exhibitions which are undertaken on any of their sites which will include their website, social media platforms and weekly digital newsletter which is circulated to all Wasps tenants, artists, creatives, businesses as well as all relevant public and private art agencies and organisations which also promote such exhibitions on their own websites and social media platforms like Creative Scotland, Craft Scotland, Scottish Contemporary Art Network, etc. Additional press release has been formulated in advance of the exhibition to advertise the event and circulated to all relevant outlets.
+Wasps staff have supported with the promotional strategy as they promote widely all exhibitions which are undertaken on any of their sites which will include their website, social media platforms and weekly digital newsletter which is circulated to all Wasps tenants, artists, creatives, businesses as well as all relevant public and private art agencies and organisations which also promote such exhibitions on their own websites and social media platforms like Creative Scotland, Craft Scotland, Scottish Contemporary Art Network, etc. Additional press releases have been formulated in advance of the exhibition to advertise the event and circulated to all relevant outlets.

 In what ways do you plan to communicate your work

 I consider the formulation, development, and production of promotional printed material as another creative activity and a priority objective as appearance and presentation are prerequisites for sustaining my creative practice.
 I have produced professional web-based images, business cards, posters, and postcards to promote the exhibition and for use at the exhibition.
-I have produced a quality artist statement, one-page curriculum vitae, promotional flyers with related literature for the wider public and audience to get to know me and my work, to produce added interest in what I am doing and why.
+I have produced a quality artist statement, textile artist curriculum vitae, promotional flyers with related literature for the wider public and audience to get to know me and my work, to produce added interest in what I am doing and why I am doing it.
 I have promoted the exhibition space and use imagery from such creating within the adjacent studio space at Hanson Street Studios to make myself and how I work more known to others through Wasps and my own online presence which will includes all relevant exhibition details.

 The textile work is hung on walls and from the ceiling as a central installation to best communicate my work and to facilitate a fully immersive and engaging process.
 I use audio and video to further enhance the meaning of my creative work, to fully communicate what I want it to say so it can be heard, felt, and responded to by the audience.

 I completed a full exhibition proposal which was accepted by Wasps and October 2021 dates have been offered and accepted.
-Wasps formally confirmed these dates in October 2021.
+Wasps formally confirmed these dates.
 In considering this I formalised and completed my schedule based upon these earlier proposed exhibition dates.
 I have completed a detailed schedule which envisaged the division and allocation of time in advance of the exhibition given the increased need to complete my creative textile work and exhibition preparation earlier than initially anticipated.